DOI: 10.7256/2585-7797.2024.1.70073.2

 The resulting pattern is illustrated graphically in Fig.1.

-Now let's look at some of the dates given in the chronologies.
+Now, let's look at some dates in the chronologies.

-According to the first chronology, "the first man Adam appeared about 1242 years before Noah," in other words, Noah was born 1242 years after the creation of the world (SEE).
-According to the second chronology, "1506 years have passed from the creation of the world to the birth of Noah."
+According to the first chronology, "the first man Adam appeared about 1,242 years before Noah," in other words, Noah was born 1,242 years after the world's creation.
+According to the second chronology, "1,506 years have passed from the world's creation to the birth of Noah."
 Thus, the numbers contradict each other.
-Brand'Amour drew attention [8] that both figures were obtained by distortion of those known from the Bible.
+Brind'Amour drew attention [8] to the fact that both figures were obtained by distorting those known from the Bible.
 Indeed, according to the Lucian edition of the Septuagint (used by Eusebius of Caesarea) and the reconstruction based on it in the Vatican Codex, the flood dates back to 2242 CM, which differs only in the first digit from the number named by Nostradamus in the first chronology.
-If we assume that there is a typo or error in the text of Nostradamus, it should also be recognized that we are not talking about the birth of Noah, but specifically about the flood, at the time of which Noah turned 600 years old.
+If we assume that there is a typo or error in Nostradamus's text, it should also be recognized that we are not talking about the birth of Noah but specifically about the flood at the time when Noah turned 600 years old.
 However, below this chronology, Nostradamus stipulates that his calculation differs from that of Eusebius of Caesarea.

-The second chronology looks even more suspicious for typos.
-The number 1506 named by Nostradamus differs only in the permutation of digits from the number 1056, which is calculated based on the book of Genesis (chapter 5).
-At the same time, instead of the sum of the chronology years named by Nostradamus (4173 years and 8 months), when summing up the dates of the chronology, 4092 years and 2 months are obtained.
-In this regard, Brand'Amour notes that the named amount can (very approximately) be obtained if, on the basis of the Book of Genesis, 1506 -> 1056 are replaced, as well as time intervals missed in chronology (477 years from the completion of Temple I to the completion of Temple II according to Jewish tradition, 40 years of Jewish wandering in the desert, 7 years and 6 months of the construction of the temple of Solomon).
+The second chronology looks even more suspicious when it comes to typos.
+The number 1,506, named by Nostradamus, differs only in the permutation of digits from the number 1,056, which is calculated based on the book of Genesis (chapter 5).
+At the same time, instead of the sum of the chronology years named by Nostradamus (4,173 years and 8 months), when summing up the dates of the chronology, 4,092 years and 2 months are obtained.
+In this regard, Brind'Amour notes that the named amount can (very approximately) be obtained if, based on the Book of Genesis, 1,506 with 1,056 are replaced, as well as add time intervals missed in chronology (477 years from the completion of Temple I to the completion of Temple II according to Jewish tradition, 40 years of Jewish wandering in the desert, 7 years and 6 months of the construction of the temple of Solomon).

-However, maybe Nostradamus deliberately distorts known numbers in order to obtain additional degrees of freedom based on the needs of his cipher?
-Following the scheme shown in Fig.1, we count 1242 and 1506 years, in the first and second chronology, respectively, starting from 1606 and taking into account the boundary conditions of 1555 and 2242, upon reaching which there is a change in the direction of counting years along the real-time axis.
-As a result, for both cases we come to the same (!) date, 1636 AD (see Fig.1).
+However, maybe Nostradamus deliberately distorts known numbers to obtain additional degrees of freedom based on the needs of his cipher.
+Following the scheme shown in Fig.1, we count 1,242 and 1,506 years, in the first and second chronology, respectively, starting from 1606 and taking into account the boundary conditions of 1555 and 2242, upon reaching which there is a change in the direction of counting years along the real-time axis.
+As a result, for both cases, we come to the same (!) date, 1636 CE (see Fig.1).
 Thus, the expected identity of the two dates denoting (as stated) the birth of Noah is realized precisely in the cipher system we propose, while the search and elimination of typos do not solve this problem.

 4. The hidden connection of chronologies with the order of quatrains.

-First of all, it is necessary to determine which sources are preferable to carry out such calculations, and which calculation method to choose, because due to typos made by the publisher, even copies corresponding to different proofs of the same publication can lead to different results, not to mention different editions.
-If you do the proofreading yourself, eliminating the most obvious typos, then it is difficult to avoid suspicion of fitting the results.
+First, it is necessary to determine which sources are preferable for carrying out such calculations and which calculation method to choose.
+Due to typos made by the publisher, even copies corresponding to different proofs of the same publication can lead to different results, not to mention different editions.
+If you do the proofreading yourself, eliminating the most obvious typos, then it is difficult to avoid suspicions of rigging the results.

-As you know, the "Prophecies" were published in three parts: in 1555, a Letter to Cesar and the first 353 quatrains were published, in 1557, along with the previous quatrains, 289 new ones were published, and finally, the well-known edition by Benoit Rigaud, in which, together with the previous prophecies, the epistles to King Henry and the final 300 quatrains were published, dated 1568.
-The 1555 edition is known in two copies (kept in Vienna and Albi), which differ little from each other.
+As you know, the Prophecies were published in three parts: in 1555, a Letter to César and the first 353 quatrains were published; in 1557, along with the previous quatrains, 289 new ones were published, and finally, the well-known edition by Benoit Rigaud, in which, together with the earlier prophecies, the epistles to King Henry and the final 300 quatrains were published, dated 1568.
+The 1555 edition is known in two copies (kept in Vienna and Albi), which differ little.
 The 1557 edition is known in three copies, of which the most reliable is kept in the library of Utrecht, and the other two ("Moscow" and "Budapest") are presumably pirated copies [4].
 Finally, the 1568 edition is known in several versions, facsimiles of which (however, as well as facsimiles of previous editions) can be found in the electronic library on Mario Gregorio's website [27].

-On the one hand, it is reasonable to assume that the first editions should be considered more adequate for counting words or letter combinations, since Nostradamus himself could participate in the proofreading and rely on previously published texts in his further work.
-Then it is logical to consider the Letter to Cesar and the first 353 quatrains according to the 1555 edition (for certainty, "Albi"), the next 289 quatrains according to the "Utrecht" copy of the 1557 edition, and finally the Letter to Henry and the final 300 quatrains according to one of the versions of the 1568 edition (for certainty, the version 1568-004 (Chomarat: A6587) from the Mario Gregorio library; versions 002, 003, 005, 006 differ slightly from it).
-On the other hand, if we assume that Nostradamus managed to take part in the preparation of the 1568 edition, earlier inaccuracies could be corrected in this edition.
+On the one hand, it is reasonable to assume that the first editions should be considered more adequate for counting words or letter combinations, as Nostradamus himself could participate in the proofreading and rely on previously published texts in his further work.
+Then it is logical to consider the Letter to César and the first 353 quatrains according to the 1555 edition (for certainty, "Albi"), the following 289 quatrains according to the "Utrecht" copy of the 1557 edition, and finally, the Letter to Henry II and the final 300 quatrains according to one of the versions of the 1568 edition (for certainty, the version 1568-004 (Chomarat: A6587) from the Mario Gregorio library; versions 002, 003, 005, 006 differ slightly from it).
+On the other hand, if we assume that Nostradamus managed to take part in preparing the 1568 edition, earlier inaccuracies could be corrected in this edition.
 For comparison, we also calculated the 1597 edition, made by the heirs of Benoit Rigaud.
-In addition, the situation is considered when the "Letter to Cesar" and the first 353 quatrains are taken from the "Utrecht" copy of the 1557 edition, i.e. the first edition (1555) does not participate in the summary calculation.
-The results of the calculations of the letter combinations "an" in various publications are summarized in Table 1.
-The rightmost column of the table shows the estimated number of correct numbers.
+In addition, the situation is considered when the "Letter to César" and the first 353 quatrains are taken from the "Utrecht" copy of the 1557 edition, i.e., the first edition (1555) does not participate in the summary calculation.
+The results of the calculations of the letter combinations an in various publications are summarized in Table 1.
+The rightmost column of the table shows the expected set of correct numbers.

 Summary of the editions of 1555, 1557, 1568.